Rifat-789/Inventory-Management-System/README.md

 ## ▶️ How to Compile and Run

-Follow these steps to compile and run the Student Management System on your machine.
+Follow these steps to compile and run the Inventory Management System on your machine.

 ### 1️⃣ Prerequisites
 Make sure you have a C compiler installed.